The Trail

 Folsom Turns the Lights On

-Folsom Prison cells were 8’ x 7’ with doors of solid iron.
-Each solid iron door had six holes drilled into the bottom, and an 8” x 2” viewing port.
-There was no heat or plumbing, and no light.
-Oil lamps provided light for prisoners and guards to see by.
+Folsom Prison cells were 8' x 7' and had solid iron doors.
+Each door had six holes drilled into the bottom and an 8" x 2" viewing port.
+There was no heat or plumbing and no light, but oil lamps provided light for prisoners and guards to see.

 In 1893, Folsom became the first prison in the nation to have electric lights.